MicrosoftDocs/azure-video-indexer/azure-video-indexer/multi-language-identification-transcription.md

 ],
 ```

-Additionally, each instance in the transcription section will include the language in which it was transcribed
+Additionally, each instance in the transcription section includes the language in which it was transcribed

 ```json
 {